great-expectations/great_expectations/docs/docusaurus/docs/oss/guides/validation/validation_actions/how_to_trigger_email_as_a_validation_action.md

 ## Prerequisites

 * An email account configured on the SMTP server you're going to use to send email
+  * If you are using an internal SMTP server with no authentication, no email account is required
 * Identified the email addresses for sent messages
 * A <TechnicalTag tag="checkpoint" text="Checkpoint" /> configured to send email